ConorSM/bootcamp_intro_env/README.md

 # DevOps Intro
 ## Life before DevOps
 - Devleopers and Operations Working separately
-- Waterfall - V-Model
+- Waterfall Model
+- Spend a long time developing only for bugs to arise during production
 - Transition to Agile and SCRUM
-- spend a long time developing only for bugs to arise during production

 ### Why DevOps
 - Communication between development and operations team
 - Iterative cycles so bugs can be found and fixed as they arise